-The Schwartz Center for Compassionate Healthcare is a national non-profit organization whose mission is to put compassion at the heart of healthcare.
+The Schwartz Center for Compassionate Healthcare is a national non-profit organization whose mission is to partner with healthcare organizations to advance compassion for patients, care teams, and their healing relationships.
 Through our programs, education and advocacy, we reach hundreds of thousands of caregivers around the world annually.

 ABOUT YOU: